LSU-LENDlab/ERP-simplified/README.md

 4. Read through the entire ERP_simplified.m script.
 This will help you get a sense of what you are about to complete.
 5. Open each file within the functions folder and read through their parameters/inputs to better understand what each function does when implemented.

+Additionally, as you progress through each step, the files are saved according to their step in the process.
+The purpose of this is to provide a safeguard as ERP-Simplified is constantly pulling and pushing new data.
+You can expand functions to learn more about where you are in each step and the naming scheme that is currently being implemented.

 ## Step 1: Establish directories

 In the case of ERP-Simplified, directories are essentially folders that contain data.
 ERP-Simplified makes use of four different directories that you will need to create: